Nissen Fundoplication for GERD

 As with any major surgical procedure there are risks inherent to surgery which are minimized by the laparoscopic nature of the procedure as well as the experience of the team here at our practice.
 However, there is always a risk of unexpected complications, which will be discussed at consultation.

 Of course, all patients will be screened for their suitability for surgery to ensure that the benefits of a fundoplication outweigh the risks.
-If chronic acid reflex is no longer being managed well by medications or other conservative treatments, we encourage you to visit our office where we have several options for the treatment of GERD including the fundoplication, LINX medical device and the Stretta, non-surgical procedure.
+If chronic acid reflex is no longer being managed well by medications or other conservative treatments, we encourage you to visit our office where we have several options for the treatment of GERD including the fundoplication and LINX medical device.